-The feasibility cost estimate for construction of the preferred Kern Fan Groundwater Storage with the KWB Alignment is estimated to be \$197 million.
-Annual costs including replacement and operations and maintenance (O&M) would be \$10.3 million over a 50-year operations period at a 2.87% discount rate and based on 2018 costs.
+Based on the updated 30% design and Class 3 level cost estimate for construction of the preferred Kern Fan Groundwater Storage Project, the BV Alignment Alternative is estimated to be \$225 million.
+Annual costs including replacement and operations and maintenance (O&M) would be \$10.4 million over a 50-year operations period at a 2.87% discount rate and based on 2018 costs.